marcosgriselli/ViewAnimator/README.md

 ### Contributing
 Feel free to collaborate with ideas 💭, issues ⁉️ and/or pull requests 🔃.

-If you use SwipeableTabBarController in your app I'd love to hear about it and feature your animation here!
+If you use ViewAnimator in your app I'd love to hear about it and feature your animation here!

 ### Author